Asperger syndrome: Characteristics

 As a pervasive developmental disorder, Asperger syndrome is distinguished by a pattern of symptoms rather than a single symptom.
 It is characterized by qualitative impairment in social interaction, by stereotyped and restricted patterns of behavior, activities, and interests, and by no clinically significant delay in cognitive development or general delay in language.
 Intense preoccupation with a narrow subject, one-sided verbosity, restricted prosody, and physical clumsiness are typical of the condition, but are not required for diagnosis.

-Suicidal behavior appears to occur at rates similar to those without ASD.
+Suicidal thoughts and behaviors are a serious concern within the autistic population.
+One study found that adults with Asperger syndrome exhibited suicidal thoughts at 9 times the rate of the general population.
+Of autistic study participants, 66% had experienced suicidal ideation, while 35% had planned or attempted suicide.

 Social interaction

 A lack of demonstrated empathy affects aspects of social relatability for persons with Asperger syndrome.
 Individuals with Asperger syndrome experience difficulties in basic elements of social interaction, which may include a failure to develop friendships or to seek shared enjoyments or achievements with others (e.g., showing others objects of interest); a lack of social or emotional reciprocity; and impaired nonverbal behaviors in areas such as eye contact, facial expression, posture, and gesture.

 People with Asperger syndrome may not be as withdrawn around others, compared with those with other forms of autism; they approach others, even if awkwardly.
 For example, a person with Asperger syndrome may engage in a one-sided, long-winded speech about a favorite topic, while misunderstanding or not recognizing the listener's feelings or reactions, such as a wish to change the topic of talk or end the interaction.
 This social awkwardness has been called "active but odd".
 Such failures to react appropriately to social interaction may appear as disregard for other people's feelings and may come across as rude or insensitive.
 However, not all individuals with Asperger syndrome will approach others.
 Some may even display selective mutism, not speaking at all to most people and excessively to specific others.
-Some may choose only to talk to people they like.

-The cognitive ability of children with AS often allows them to articulate social norms in a laboratory context, where they may be able to show a theoretical understanding of other people's emotions; however, they typically have difficulty acting on this knowledge in fluid, real-life situations.
-People with AS may analyze and distill their observations of social interaction into rigid behavioral guidelines and apply these rules in awkward ways, such as forced eye contact, resulting in a demeanor that appears rigid or socially naïve.
-Childhood desire for companionship can become numbed through a history of failed social encounters.
+The cognitive ability of children with Asperger syndrome often allows them to articulate social norms in a laboratory context, where they may be able to show a theoretical understanding of other people's emotions; however, they typically have difficulty acting on this knowledge in fluid, real-life situations.
+People with Asperger syndrome may analyze and distill their observations of social interaction into rigid behavioral guidelines and apply these rules in awkward ways, such as forced eye contact, resulting in a demeanor that appears rigid or socially naïve.
+A history of failed attempts to establish reciprocal social relationships can cause autistic individuals to isolate themselves and cease attempts to engage; however, autistic people overwhelmingly report a desire for social contact and friendship.